ScioShield/Tartarus/README.md

 Linux Bash
 `echo "(Vagrant host ip) tartarus-elastic.home.arpa" >> /etc/hosts`

+## Opnsense
+Once Opnsnese finishes installing you can log in by going to `https://192.168.56.2` follow the setup wizard.
+Once it's setup in a factory state we can setup the API user via clickops and run the provisioning script to load it into a state we want.

 ## Kibana
 It is safe to ignore the HTTPS certificate warning as we generated our own self-signed certs in this instance.
-You can now add the generated CA certificate `root_ca.crt` saved in ./certs/ to your browser trust store and you will never see a this site is insecure" again* for this project thanks to the Smallstep CA + Caddy ACME certificate setup.
+You can now add the generated CA certificate `root_ca.crt` saved in ./certs/ to your browser trust store and you will never see a "this site is insecure" again* for this project thanks to the Smallstep CA + Caddy ACME certificate setup.
 *The certs last 24 hours and sometimes (if you leave your host in hibernation for a while) the cert expires before Caddy redoes the ACME process.
 A simple `sudo systemctl restart caddy` on the `tartarus-elastic` node and you'll be golden.
 **Log into Kibana (local)**
 From your host machine